UK Packaging Waste Recycling 2021

 There are some fantastic case studies that show examples of where recycling equipment has thrived in these industries.
 For any specific case studies, you can contact us here and we will get back to you.

 Other Materials and Waste Reducing Equipment

-Of course, our recycling guide covers are more types of waste other than just cardboard and plastic.
-Glass bottles and jars, general waste like crisp packets and household waste, tins and scrap metal, fabrics, and EPS are also large waste streams and expensive to have collected in bins.
+Of course, our recycling guide covers are more types of packging waste other than just cardboard and plastic.
+Glass bottles and jars, general waste, cans and tins, fabrics, and EPS Polystyrene are also large waste streams and expensive to have collected in bins.

 - Glass crushers reduce bottle volume 5:1 and are ideal for pubs, bars, hotels and restaurants for bottles and jars.
 Bin quantities and costs get reduced as well as improved health and safety standards.

 - General waste is anything that cannot be recycled and currently has to head to landfill.
 General waste bin compactors will reduce volume 3:1, lowering collection costs and bin numbers.